OSGConnect/connectbook/start/account/starting-project.md

 project group, and can invite OSG Connect members to the group directly.
 [Contact us](<mailto:user-support@opensciencegrid.org>) if this interests you.

-## ProjectName in HTCondor Jobs
+## Using a Project in HTCondor Jobs

 The job submission on OSG Connect requires a project.
 Either you define the keyword `+ProjectName` for each job or you set the default project.

-* Option 1: In your HTCondor job submit file, include the following directive convention:

-    +ProjectName="ProjectName"

-* Option 2: To set the default project, type
+* Option 1: To set the default project, type

     $ connect project

  and select a project.

-After the selection of default project, it is okay to omit the "+Projectname" description in the job description file.
+* Option 2: If you're running a few jobs under a different project, you can manually set the project via an option in the submit file:

+    +ProjectName="ProjectName"

 ## Projects in Accounting